se4astien/book-list-oop/README.md

 Create a book list with JavaScript ES6

-Project build with pure JavaScript (No frameworks or libraries).
+Project build with Object Oriented JavaScript (No frameworks or libraries).

 Use Skeleton CSS for the front.